skyworkz/website/content/blog/running-self-hosted-agents-in-azure-devops-using-an-azure-ad-access-token.md

     scriptPath: ./script.sh
 ```

-# TODO: Add a script that creates the service connection in azure devops, convenient and stuff
+It's easiest to set up the Service Connection (that will be passed to the `azureSubscription` input above) manually.
+Navigate to the project settings inside Azure Devops, create a new service connection (Azure Resource Manager -> Service Principal (Manual) and then fill in the ClientID, TenantID and either the Client Secret or the Client cert depending on what you set up earlier).

-Right now, this'll just output an empty array, as we've not added any agents to this new agent pool yet (or maybe you did, I don't wanna make too many assumptions).
+Right now, this'll output an empty array, as we've not added any agents to this new agent pool yet (or maybe you did, I don't wanna make too many assumptions).

 So what's next?
 Well, we retrieve an Azure AD access token, and pass that along in place of the PAT, and we're set!

 One point of note, the Microsoft documentation (at this time of writing, I've sent them a note) is a little inconsistent as how to actually do this.
-At first, it refers to this [article](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#get-a-token) which led me to think it was as easy as just doing a trivial curl request.
-It turns out that it was that easy, but the access_token that this produced (which was also a valid JWT, leading me to believe I was on the right track) turns out to not be the right thing at all!
+At first, it refers to this [article](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#get-a-token) which led me to think it was as easy as doing a straightforward curl request.
+It actually turned out to be that easy, but the access_token that this produced (which was also a valid JWT, leading me to believe I was on the right track) turned out to not be the right thing at all!

-Passing it along as a bearer token to the aforementioned request results in a frustrating 301 that redirects you to a 401, giving you no further information as to what, if anything, you did wrong.
+Passing it along as a bearer token to the earlier bash script results in a frustrating 301 that redirects you to a 401, giving you no further information as to what, if anything, you did wrong.

 Well you're in luck, I'm going to spill the beans on how to avoid making this mistake and wasting an afternoon: Just keep reading the [article](https://learn.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/service-principal-managed-identity?view=azure-devops#q-can-i-use-a-service-principal-or-managed-identity-with-azure-cli), and use the `az account get-access-token` method from the actual example instead of curl'ing the oauth2 endpoint.